Life Insurance FAQs

 What's the difference between Terminal Illness Cover and Critical Illness Cover?

 Terminal Illness Cover is included on our life insurance policies at no extra cost (minimum term of two years).
 It could pay out your chosen amount of cover if you're diagnosed with a terminal illness and have a life expectancy of 12 months or less, rather than on death.
 It can help provide financial support at a time when it could be needed most.

-Critical Illness Cover is available to add to your Life Insurance or Decreasing Life Insurance at an additional cost.
+Critical Illness Cover can be added when you take out Life Insurance or Decreasing Life Insurance for an additional cost.
 It's designed to pay out your chosen amount of cover if you're diagnosed with or undergo a medical procedure for one of our specified critical illnesses during the length of your policy and you survive for 14 days from diagnosis.

 Find out more about the difference between terminal illness and critical illness cover.
 Please remember that life insurance is not a savings or investment product and has no cash value unless a valid claim is made.

 Read more about Terminal Illness Cover

 Yes, you can add Critical Illness Cover at an additional cost when you take out Life Insurance or Decreasing Life Insurance.